jasontthai/jasontthai.github.io/_posts/2019-06-05-thoughts-on-url-shortener-service.md

 <br>

 That said, a lot of companies use shortened links with their own vanity domains which feature thair brands to promote their service and that is a good use case for the service.
-Also it is great not to send someone a short link rather than a very long one, which is the main purpose of these services.
+Also it is great to send someone a short link rather than a very long one, which is the main purpose of these services.